shriaas2898/rock-paper-scissor/README.md

 # rock-paper-scissor
-a classic game you against the cpu who wins!
+A classic game you against the cpu who wins!
+A game made in js and html play it and enjoy!